 In general, if we are a PFIC for any taxable year during which a U.S. Holder holds ordinary shares, gain recognized by such U.S. Holder on a sale or other disposition (including certain pledges) of its ordinary shares will be allocated ratably over the U.S. Holder's holding period.
 The amounts allocated to the taxable year of the sale or disposition and to any year before we became a PFIC will be taxed as ordinary income.
 The amount allocated to each other taxable year will be subject to tax at the highest rate in effect for individuals or corporations, as appropriate, for that taxable year, and an interest charge will be imposed on the resulting tax liability for each such year.
-Furthermore, to the extent that distributions received by a U.S. Holder in any year on its ordinary shares exceed 125% of the average of the annual distributions on the ordinary shares received during the preceding three years or the U.S. Holder's holding period, whichever is shorter, such distributions will be subject to taxation in the same manner.
-If we are a PFIC for any taxable year during which a U.S. Holder owns ordinary shares, we will generally continue to be treated as a PFIC will be taxed to the U.S. Holder owns ordinary shares, we will generally continue to be treated as a PFIC for subsequent years, U.S. Holder should consult their tax advisers regarding the advisability of making a "deemed sale" election that will allow them to eliminate the continuing PFIC status under certain circumstances.
+Furthermore, to the extent that distributions received by a U.S. Holder in any taxable year on its ordinary shares exceed 125% of the average of the annual distributions on the ordinary shares received during the preceding three taxable years or the U.S. Holder's holding period, whichever is shorter, such distributions will be subject to taxation in the same manner.
+If we are a PFIC for any taxable year during which a U.S. Holder owns ordinary shares, we will generally continue to be treated as a PFIC with respect to the U.S. Holder for all succeeding taxable years during which the U.S. Holder owns the ordinary shares, even if we cease to meet the threshold requirements for PFIC status.
+If we are a PFIC for any taxable year but cease to be a PFIC for subsequent taxable years, U.S. Holders should consult their tax advisers regarding the advisability of making a "deemed sale" election that will allow them to eliminate the continuing PFIC status under certain circumstances.